 Raccoons have adapted to eat just about anything they can find, and live just about anywhere too.
 They are one of the most common urban-life adapted wild animals and are often seen by people going through dumpsters and trash cans for food.
 Raccoons are nocturnal and have adapted to being most active in the dark since it gives them the most cover and the best chance of being unseen by potential danger.

 Chameleons are amazing creatures that have some of the most notable adaptations I can think of.
-The first one that comes to mind for myself and probably most people is their ability to change color in order to hide from predators and prey.
+The first one that comes to mind for myself and probably most people is their ability to change color, which they do so in response to certain environmental factors and their mood.

 This is not only a behavioral adaptation but also a body covering adaptation as well.
 Then of course you have their unique eyeballs that swivel allowing them an almost 360 view of their surroundings at all times.
 In addition to that chameleons have specialized feet and tails that make them excellent climbers.